Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `areaSoundEffect`

+*Read-only*.
 The path to the sound to play for area of effect impacts.

 **Returns**: